Associate Of Science Aviation Studies - Fixed Wing

-The variety of licenses from the Aviation Degree program (private pilot, instrument rated pilot, certified flight instructor, certified flight instructor instrument and commercial pilot-single and multi-engine) gives you a wider range of employment options to choose from at graduation.
-You’ll also receive a 250-hour reduction in their FAA-mandated Airline Transport Pilot (ATP) flight hour requirement (normally 1500 hours) and the opportunity to interview for a flight instructor position.
+The variety of FAA certificates and ratings earned in the associate's level aviation degree program (private pilot, instrument rated pilot, certified flight instructor, certified flight instructor instrument and commercial pilot) can give you a wider range of employment opportunities at graduation.
+Eligible graduates also receive a 250-hour reduction in their FAA-mandated Airline Transport Pilot (ATP) flight hour requirement (normally 1500 hours) by qualifying for a restricted ATP (R-ATP).
+Learn more about ATP requirements and how eligible CAU graduates qualify for a R-ATP.

-Professional pilot students can receive flight instruction during their first term of school.
+Aviation program students receive flight instruction during their first term of school.

 FAA Part 141 Approval

 CAU is FAA Part 141 approved.
-Graduates of the associate’s degree program benefit by a 250 flight-hour reduction when seeking their ATP certificate.
+Eligible graduates of the associate’s degree program benefit by a 250 flight-hour reduction when seeking their ATP certificate.

 CAU has partnered with several regional airlines to create opportunities for their professional pilot students, many of which include a direct pathway to the airline’s cadet program.